Cheeks, Robert Morris Colonials square off against the Milwaukee Panthers - WTOP News

 Moon Township, Pennsylvania; Saturday, 7 p.m.
 EST

-TOP PERFORMERS: Green is averaging eight points and 4.5 assists for the Colonials.
-Enoch Cheeks is averaging 16.4 points and 4.6 rebounds while shooting 46.5% over the past 10 games for Robert Morris.
+TOP PERFORMERS: Josh Corbin averages 2.9 made 3-pointers per game for the Colonials, scoring 10.5 points while shooting 36.7% from beyond the arc.
+Cheeks is averaging 16.3 points, 3.3 assists and 1.8 steals over the last 10 games for Robert Morris.

-BJ Freeman is shooting 34.9% from beyond the arc with 2.4 made 3-pointers per game for the Panthers, while averaging 16.6 points.
-Kentrell Pullian is averaging 11.5 points over the past 10 games for Milwaukee.
+Markeith Browning II is averaging 10.3 points and 5.2 rebounds for the Panthers.
+Freeman is averaging 2.5 made 3-pointers over the last 10 games for Milwaukee.

 LAST 10 GAMES: Colonials: 5-5, averaging 68.5 points, 33.5 rebounds, 13.8 assists, 6.8 steals and 4.1 blocks per game while shooting 43.0% from the field.
 Their opponents have averaged 66.6 points per game.